Apply to NREC-CT

 - The Clinical Trial Directive was transposed into national law under the S.I.
 No. 190/2004.

-- Substantial amendments can continue to be submitted to the NREC-CT under the Clinical Trial Directive until January 2025.
+- Substantial amendments to trials authorised under the CTD are permitted until 30 January 2025.

-- Trials that continue to fall under the Directive can transition to the NREC system through the submission of a substantial amendment.
+- Trials that continue to fall under the Directive can transition to the NREC system through the submission of a substantial modification.